 It is usually not possible to identify a growth visually though there are some exceptions.

 In dogs, we do not call these growths “warts;” we use the more formal term “viral papilloma.”
 As in people, viral papillomas are caused by a papillomavirus though dogs and people have very different papillomaviruses and cannot transmit their viruses across species lines.

 HOW IS THIS VIRUS TRANSMITTED?

 To become infected, the dog generally needs an immature immune system, thus this infection is primarily one of young dogs and puppies.
 Dogs taking cyclosporine orally to treat immune-mediated disease may also have an outbreak of papilloma lesions.
-Beyond this, transmission details are sketchy.
-It is not known whether the infected dog must actually show visible lesions to be contagious, nor how long after regression of lesions contagion is still of concern.

 The canine papillomavirus has been shown to be able to survive

 ARE VIRAL PAPILLOMAS DANGEROUS?

 Not really.
 They should go away on their own as the dog’s immune system matures and generates a response against the papillomavirus.
 The process of regression usually takes 1-2 months.
 If lesions are still present after 3 months, treatment is recommended (see below) and a biopsy may be needed to confirm that the growth really is a viral papilloma.
 Severe cases can actually interfere with chewing and swallowing but such heavy involvement is unusual.

 Sometimes oral papillomas can become infected with bacteria of the mouth.
 Antibiotics will be needed in such cases to control the pain, swelling, and bad breath.